smartheim/ohx-os/readme.md

 All exciting apps and services run in software containers.

 The system consists of three partitions:
-A small FAT based one with the boot code and kernel, a second ext2 based one for the root filesystem and a third one that is extended to the full SD-CARD or USB-Drive size on start.
+A small FAT based one with the boot code and kernel, a second, read-only ext2 based one for the root filesystem and a third ext4 one that is extended to the full SD-CARD or USB-Drive size on start.

 For now the software container engine is Docker (so that [Portainer](https://www.portainer.io/) can be used).
 Generic container installation and management happens via *Portainer* or the `docker` CLI when logged in with SSH.